 For more information, please contact J. Cliff McKinney II at 501-379-1725 or cmckinney@QGTlaw.com.

 Note: The above article appeared in the March 27, 2017 issue of Arkansas Business.
-Click the link below to read the actual article.
+Click the link below to see the published article.